UofAScienceCamps2018/CS-Topics/imaging/README.md

 ### Task
 A template to use will be provided to you [here](https://github.com/UofAScienceCamps2018/CS-Topics/blob/master/imaging/imaging_template.py)

-1. Write a function that changes every pixel in an image to blue
+1. Write a function that changes a pixel in an image to blue
-2. Write a function that turns a given image into a [negative image](https://en.wikipedia.org/wiki/Negative_(photography)#Negative_image)
+2. Write a function that turns a given pixel into a negative pixel
-3. Write a function that turns a given image into a grayscale image
+3. Write a function that turns a given pixel into a grayscale pixel

 ### Rules
 1. Asking your peers for help is okay, but try not to copy and paste their code